Microsoft MFA: How to Set Up Authentication Using the Microsoft Authenticator App

 14. Return to the QR code screen on your computer.
 After you have scanned the QR code, click Next

-Alumni and retiree MFA qr screen
+Alumni and retiree MFA QR code screen

 15. Once Microsoft Authenticator is connected to your account, you will be sent a test notification on your personal phone device.
 Microsoft Authenticator uses two-digit "number matching" as part of their authentication process.